 Key words: Neuroscience, Neural Engineering, Human Augmentation, Human-Robot Interaction, Rehabilitation, Sports Science, Sports Medicine, Motor Control, Motor Learning

 Open to students who are interested in conducting research multiple semesters.
-Students with computational skills (coding) may have greater opportunities.
+Students with computational skills (coding) are preferred.
 Sorry, no high school students or foreign undergraduate students.

 Neuromechanical Mechanisms for Motor Skills